Evan-Kork/temabit-lections-2019/22-mariia-asaulenko/courseproject/README.md

-To install dependency run:
-ul - npm install
+To install dependency run (onli in the courseproject folder): ul - npm run installAll
-ul - npm install  (in folder server)

 To run prodject use:
 ul - npm run dev